What is an Appraisal Contingency? (For Home Buyers)

 A registered appraiser will schedule an appointment with the sellers.
 During that appointment, they will evaluate the condition and features of the house.
 They will also take into account details about the neighborhood and recent sales, coming up with an appraised value.
 They will then offer a report to the buyer's lender and the buyer.

-There are two common types of contingencies, an appraisal contingency and a financing contingency.
+While there are a multitude of different contract contingencies that can be used by either party, the two most common types of contingencies are an appraisal contingency and a financing contingency.

-An appraisal contingency is not related to a financing contingency and will allow you to back out of the sale only if the appraisal does not meet the offered price.
+An appraisal contingency related to a financing contingency and will allow you to back out of the sale only if the appraisal does not meet the offered price.

-A financing contingency, on the other hand, is an intent to buy the property as long as the buyer is able to obtain funding.
+A financing contingency (or sometimes referred to as a mortgage contingency), on the other hand, is an intent to buy the property as long as the buyer is able to obtain funding.
 Some purchase agreements may have both types of contingencies present.

 Understanding the different types of contingencies and how they protect you can ensure that you make an informed decision on your home purchase.